IIIF/api/metadata_api/metadata_1.1.md

    * A Canvas MUST have a label, and it SHOULD be the page label such as "p.
 1" or "folio 1 recto".
    * A Content resource MAY have a label, and if there is a Choice of Content resource for the same Canvas, then they MUST have labels.
 The label SHOULD be a brief description of the resource, such as "black and white" versus "color photograph"
   * __metadata__<br/>
   A list of short descriptive entries given as pairs of human readable label and value to be displayed by the client to the user.
+The value SHOULD be either simple HTML or plain text, and the label SHOULD be plain text.
 There are no semantics conveyed by this information, and clients should not use it for discovery or other purposes.
 This pool of descriptive pairs should be able to be displayed in a tabular form in the user interface.
 Descriptive pairs might be used to convey the author of the work, information about its creation, a brief physical description, or ownership information, amongst other use cases.
 The client is not expected to take any action on this information beyond displaying the label and value.
 An example pair of label and value might be a label of "Author" and a value of "Jehan Froissart".
 The client should display the pairs in the order provided by the description.
 Clients SHOULD have a way to display the information about Manifests and Canvases, and MAY have a way to view the information about other resources.

   Usage:
    * A Manifest SHOULD have descriptive pairs associated with it describing the object or work.
    * A Sequence MAY have descriptive pairs associated with it to describe the difference between it and other Sequences.